Your basket is currently empty!

 Understanding the key indicators will help you recognise potential issues in yourself or your loved ones and enable you to take appropriate action.

-1. Difficulty with everyday tasks: While everyone may occasionally struggle with a task, consistently having trouble with familiar activities like managing finances, keeping track of appointments, or following recipes may signal age-related memory loss.
+- Difficulty with everyday tasks: While everyone may occasionally struggle with a task, consistently having trouble with familiar activities, such as managing finances, keeping track of appointments, or following recipes, may signal age-related memory loss.

-2. Changes in communication: Frequent pauses during conversations, difficulty finding the right words, or repeating oneself multiple times may indicate cognitive decline.
+- Changes in communication: Frequent pauses during conversations, difficulty finding the right words, or repeating oneself multiple times may be signs of cognitive decline.

 Recognising these signs early on is essential for addressing age-related memory loss effectively.